yeqown/go-qrcode/README.md

 // formatTyp is enumerated in (JPEG_FORMAT, PNG_FORMAT)
 func WithBuiltinImageEncoder(format formatTyp) ImageOption

-// WithBuiltinImageEncoder to use custom image encoder to encode image.Image into
+// WithCustomImageEncoder to use custom image encoder to encode image.Image into
 // io.Writer
-func WithBuiltinImageEncoder(encoder ImageEncoder) ImageOption
+func WithCustomImageEncoder(encoder ImageEncoder) ImageOption
 ```

 use options in `New` and `NewWithSpecV`.